johnston9/MS3-Shot-Caller/README.md

 - .gitignore is used to store sensitive variables and keys that do not get sent to github.
   Type pycach.py and env.py in the .gitignore file.

 ##### Create a env.py file
+- Type touch env.py in the terminal.
-- In env.py set the app's environment variables and keys needed during development.
+  In env.py set the app's environment variables and keys needed during development.
   These will later be set in Heroku.